VladVelik/VladVelik/README.md

 # Hello, I'm Vladislav! 👋

-📱 I'm an iOS Developer passionate about creating amazing and innovative applications.
+📱 I'm an iOS Developer passionate about creating amazing and innovative products.
-Additionally, I develop projects for esteemed companies such as [VTBMobile](https://vtbmobile.ru/), [UNDO](https://undo.be/) and [UNO](https://unomobile.it/).
+Additionally, I develop applications for esteemed companies such as [VTBMobile](https://vtbmobile.ru/), [UNDO](https://undo.be/) and [UNO](https://unomobile.it/).

 ## 📬 Get in touch